Special effects of The Dark Knight: Batsuit

 Hemming, Crowley, and Nolan fully re-designed the Batsuit to answer the challenges faced by Bale with the previous incarnation that made it uncomfortable and inflexible and hot because of the rubberized materials plus body chemistry damaged the suit.
 Its rigidity also made it difficult to sit down so it was physically demanding on Bale and the head and neck were difficult to move.
 Hemming worked on the redesign with concept artist Jamie Rama, rendering over 20 different concepts to create a streamlined design composed of smaller plates of armor with open spaces.
 Urethane was used to replace the easily damaged foam latex and neoprene of the original, and a material normally used in medical and sportswear that was lighter, more flexible, and more breathable.

 Several prototypes were worked on for the neck, separating the head from the neck, but instead of the cowl and neck extending down into the suit as it had, the neckpiece was part of the suit and came up to meet the cowl.
 The cowl jaw area was scaled down to blend it with the scaled-down neck.
-The new mask modelled after a motorcycle helmet.
+The new mask is modelled after a motorcycle helmet.
 The final suit involved casting and molding over 100 individual pieces compared to Begins one big piece of molded latex.
 The new suit is made of 200 individual pieces of rubber, fiberglass, and nylon and metallic mesh.
 The urethane also served as a light armor for stunts, but it was not any lighter than the original.
 The blades on the suit's gauntlet were also retractable and launchable.